BelaPlatform/bela_newBlog/docs/_posts/2017-04-14-superbooth-cdt-festival-anvil-hack.md

 ## Bela Booth and DIY Workshop at Superbooth, Berlin

 We have for a long time been excited about the possibilities of combining Bela with modular synthesizers.
-One year ago we created this demo of combining Bela with the Doepfer Dark Energy II:
+One year ago we created this demo of combining Bela with the Doepfer Dark Energy II which was the focus of [this post](http://blog.bela.io/2016/11/15/analog-synth/):

 {% include youtube.html youtube="xAYvp6fVWBM" %}